ZhangLabTJU/BCR-V-BERT/README.md

 # BCR-V-BERT: Antibody language model based on BERT fused V gene

-## License

-Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) (see License file).
-This software is not to be used for commerical purposes.

-Commercial users/for profit organisations can obtain a license from Cambridge Enterprise.

 ## Overview

 Official repository for BCR-V-BERT, an antibody-specific transformer language model pre-trained separately on 372M antibody heavy sequences and 3M antibody light sequences.
 The model can embed the CDR3 or CDR sequences of light and heavy chain antibodies.

+## License

+Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) (see License file).
+This software is not to be used for commercial purposes.

 ## Setup